SumirVats2003/Python-Data-Structures/README.md

 # Python-Data-Structures

-In this repo, I have created python programs for finding elements in lists.
+In this repo, I have created python programs for Data Structures, mainly in lists.
-The first one is linearSearch.py which uses linear searching in list.
-The first one is binarySearch.py which uses binary searching in list.
 I have created these projects under the class XII Python data structures chapter.